Green Revolution in India: Environmental damage

 Excessive and inappropriate use of fertilisers and pesticides polluted waterways and killed beneficial insects and wildlife.
 It has caused over-use of soil and rapidly depleted its nutrients.
 The rampant irrigation practices led to eventual soil degradation.
 Groundwater practices have fallen dramatically.
 Further, heavy dependence on few major crops has led to the loss of biodiversity of farmers and the increase of stubble burning cases since 1980.
 These problems were aggravated due to the absence of training to use modern technology and vast illiteracy leading to excessive use of chemicals.

 Increased regional disparities

 The green revolution spread only in irrigated and high-potential rain-fed areas.
 The villages or regions without access to sufficient water were left out that widened the regional disparities between adopters and non-adopters.
-Since, the HYV seeds technically can be applied only on land with assured water supply and availability of other inputs like chemicals, fertilisers, etc. The application of the new technology in dry-land areas is simply ruled out.
+This is because the HYV seeds technically can be applied only on land with assured water supply and availability of other inputs like chemicals and fertilisers.
+The application of the new technology in dry-land areas is infeasible.

 States like Punjab, Haryana, Uttar Pradesh, etc. having good irrigation and other infrastructure facilities were able to derive the benefits of the green revolution and achieve faster economic development while other states have recorded slow growth in agriculture production.